 A tool from Google that is often overlooked is Google Sets, which allowed you to “automatically create sets of items from a few examples.”
 It has been officially sunsetted by Google and is no longer available.

 Google Sets was one of the first applications in the Google Labs pages.

-Google Labs were “Google’s Technology Playground,” and they contained a number of programs that may or may not be tomorrow’s useful applications from the search engine.
+Google Labs were “Google’s Technology Playground,” and they contained many programs that may or may not be tomorrow’s useful applications from the search engine.
 As Google tells us,

 Google labs showcases a few of our favorite ideas that aren’t quite ready for prime time.
 Your feedback can help us improve them.
 Please play with these prototypes and send your comments directly to the Googlers who developed them.